 The disadvantage I’ve found, though, is the competition is very tight.
 There are thousands, if not millions, of freelancers around the world trying to get the attention of one prospect.
 Some freelancers go to the extent of lowering their prices just to get the prospect to sign them up on the project.
 But I use this method once in a while to get more clients.

 Yes, this is one of my power tools to get more clients!
 You can use Facebook, LinkedIn, Instagram, Twitter, or even YouTube to get more clients.
-But like any other strategy, you need to learn what works and what does not work.
+But like any other strategy, you need to learn what works and what does not work for your business.

 For me, engaging on Facebook and Instagram works a lot.
 Promoting my Facebook page is one step towards getting my prospects to be curious about what it is that I do.

-So, which of these five ways have you tried to get more clients?
+So, which of these five ways have you tried in order to get more clients?
 How have they served you so far?
 If you haven’t tried one or more of these, start now.
-Let me know how it turns out.
+Let us know how it turns out.